List of awards and nominations received by Pixie Lott

 Pixie Lott is an English pop music singer-songwriter.
 Lott began her career as a songwriter, penning tracks for several artists in the late-2000s.
 In 2008, she signed a recording contract with Mercury Records in the United Kingdom and Interscope Records in the United States.
-She has released two studio albums: Turn It Up (2009) and Young Foolish Happy (2011).
+She has released three studio albums: Turn It Up (2009), Young Foolish Happy (2011) and Pixie Lott (2014).

 Turn It Up, her debut studio album, was released in September 2009.
 It reached number six in the UK and was certified double platinum by the British Phonographic Industry (BPI).
 Singles from the album included "Mama Do (Uh Oh, Uh Oh)" and "Boys and Girls".
 Turn It Up earned the singer six awards, including two MTV Europe Music Awards (Best UK & Ireland Act and MTV Push Artist), a Variety Club Award (Breakthrough Talent) and a Virgin Media Music Award (Best Newcomer).

 Her second studio album, Young Foolish Happy, followed in November 2011.
 It peaked at number eighteen in the UK and was certified gold by the BPI.
 Singles included "All About Tonight" and "Kiss the Stars".
 The album earned Lott a second Virgin Media Music Award for Hottest Female and a BRIT Award nomination for Best British Single for "All About Tonight".
 Lott has also been recognized by the BT Digital Music Awards, Glamour Awards, Meteor Music Awards, MP3 Music Awards, NME Awards and Q Awards.
 Overall, she has received seven awards from eighteen nominations.